pagopa-archive/io-handbook/development-workflow.md

 1. Add at least one human reviewer to your story.
 1. Press Finish on the story on Pivotal Tracker.
 1. Wait for at least one of the human reviewer to review the change.
-1. Update the master branch within your local repository with  git checkout master and git pull.
-If you have other branches that needs to be updated, then run also: `git checkout other-branch` and `git pull --rebase . master`.
+1. Update the master branch within your local repository with `git checkout master` and `git pull`.
+If you have other branches that need to be updated, then run also: `git checkout other-branch` and `git pull --rebase . master`.
 Note that subsequent pushes for these branches will require a `-f` since history has been rewritten by rebasing.
-1. Deploy, or wait someone to deploy the newly written code.
+1. Deploy, or wait for someone to deploy the newly written code.
 1. Once deployed press `Deliver` on the story on Pivotal Tracker and add a comment with the release version that includes the PR.
 1. Based on how it goes the story will be accepted or rejected.